riboviz/riboviz/docs/user/install.md

 ### `python` and `python3`

-If you have an environment which has both `python` and `python3`, such as can arise when you are using a system that has both native Python 2 and Python 3 packages installed, then please note the following.
+If you have an environment which has both `python` and `python3`, such as can arise when you are using a system that has both Python 2 and Python 3 packages centrally installed, then please note the following.

 The RiboViz workflow invokes both Python and R scripts.
 It invokes Python scripts using the command `python`.
 If you have a system that has both `python`, which invokes Python 2, and `python3`, which invokes Python 3, then the workflow will fail as RiboViz's Python scripts are Python 3-compatible only.